frictionlessdata/frictionless-py/docs/target/validating-data/README.md

 ## Regulation Checks

-In countrary to probably checks, regulation checks gives you an ability to provide additional rules for your data.
+In countrary to heuristic checks, regulation checks gives you an ability to provide additional rules for your data.
 Use the `extra_checks` argument of the `validate` function to active one or more of these checks.

 **Blacklisted Value**